 Air Pollution Control Program

 Our mission is to maintain the purity of Missouri's air to protect the health, general welfare and property of the people.
 The Air Pollution Control Program has more than 6 million customers.
-Whether an urban citizen or someone far removed from other people, everyone who lives in Missouri needs and deserves clean air.
-This home page will help you to find out more about the services available to help us protect air quality.
+Whether urban citizen or rural resident, everyone who lives in Missouri needs and deserves clean air.
+In other words, the 6 million residents of Missouri are our customers.